uva-cs/ugrads.cs/content/pages/home.md

 --------------

 - [CS Undergraduate handbook](http://handbook.cs.virginia.edu/ugrad-handbook.pdf) (PDF); this is hosted in a [github repo](https://github.com/uva-cs/ugrad-handbook/) (chapter 6 has information about the Masters program)
-- [CS Advising dashboard](http://stardock.cs.virginia.edu/advising/) is a overview of the topics and questions that often come up during student advising
 - [CS departmental academic pages](https://engineering.virginia.edu/departments/computer-science/academics), which gives an overview of the majors and minor within the department
 - [Lou's List for Computer Science](http://rabi.phys.virginia.edu/mySIS/CS2/page.php?Type=Group&Group=CompSci) which lists the courses offered for each semester
 - [Generic CS department class registration policy](https://engineering.virginia.edu/departments/computer-science/academics/computer-science-undergraduate-programs/registration) which is the policy used when allowing students to enroll in courses